ImAshishRastogi/Resume/README.md

----
-title: Ashish Rastogi
-description: Resourceful Software Developer with knowledge of Java and C++.
----
 ## ABOUT
 **Resourceful Software Developer with knowledge of Java and C++.
 Looking to bring further success to desired organization through a strong skill set and a proactive demeanor.**